juntao/arenztopia/content/news/Issue 17.md

 by Owen Miyazoi

 There are 698 confirmed cases and 32 deaths as cases steadily drop.
 Everything is still virtual and strict lockdown is still imposed.

+## Feature: Harne Pearson

+We interviewed Harne Pearson, the leader of DaroHealth, a company that is aiming to create a COVID vaccine.

 ## New book released
 By Owen Miyazoi